 - Reset Google Chrome.

-Before you begin, make sure that Chrome is not set to startup automatically when Windows starts.
+Before you begin, make sure that Chrome is not set to Startup automatically when Windows starts.
 You may use a Startup Manager app to stop apps from opening at startup.
-You may want to also check if Windows 10 is set to open programs after a restart.
+You may also want to check if Windows 10 is set to open programs after a restart.

 1] Prevent Google Chrome from running in the background